imba/imba.io/content/docs/undocumented.md

 # Undocumented

-Imba is moving extremely quickly and documenting every feature becomes a challenge.
+Imba is moving extremely quickly and documenting every feature becomes challenging.
 We intend to continually revise the documentation as much as possible, but instead of not documenting features *at all* until we have time, it's better to at least expose them to power users who want to learn as much as possible